Raspberry PI IoT Network Monitor

 lo 65536 14 0 0 0 14 0 0 0 LRU

-Fire up sensor ... it will take a bit as it updates trails, feeds or whatevers
+Fire up sensor ... it will take some time as it updates trails, feeds and such (V3: one feed error-ed out, see log)

 cd maltrail

-sudo python3 sensor.py &Install and fire up maltrail server (gui)
+sudo python3 sensor.py &Fire up maltrail server (gui)

 sudo python3 server.py &Test via browser @ http://<ipaddress>:8338